5. Deploying to IBM Cloud

 yarn build to run

-As a lot of this may seem like magic since the build configuration came from Create React App, go ahead and check out their production build guidelines for a full description of what’s happening.
+As a lot of this may seem like magic since the build configuration came from the Vue CLI, go ahead and check out their production build guidelines for a full description of what’s happening.

 Now that we have a production build, let’s get it on the cloud.
 We’re going to

 to deploy our webapp.
-Since this is a Cloud Foundry buildpack, we’ll be using
+We’ll be using the

 install the CLI.

-With the Cloud Foundry CLI installed, next, we need to create a
+With the IBM Cloud CLI installed, next, we need to create a

 Create a new static file in the root of the project named